kthoward/Thinkful/Portfolio/README.md

-These are examples of my work in data science.
+Here you will find examples of my professional projects in data science.
+The most recent project is the NLP capstone and best represents my work.
+I am happy to provide further examples of projects and models that I have built.
+The slide deck is an example of a presentation that I have produced as well as conceptualized.